pudge330/AppRouterJS/README.md

 }
 ```

-Adding a route with addtional requirements on the slug(s)
+Adding a route with additional requirements on the slug(s)

 ```javascript
 _router.addRoute('shop_department_item_details', {